yarnball/JWTAuth/README.md

 `npm start`

 # To Do
-Change to Webpack 2.
+* Change to Webpack 2.
-Make a build production config
+* Make a build config to run in production